Rare-earth element: Magnets

 According to Lucas et al., "Rare earth metal-transition metal alloy magnets are the strongest in the world.
 The strong magnetic fields exerted by these materials allow miniaturization of electric motors and generators, because tiny rare earth magnets exert strong forces.
 Neodymium-iron-boron magnets are the strongest at ambient temperatures."
 However, at temperatures above 150 °C, Samarium-cobalt magnets are stronger.
 NdFeB and SmCo magnets are ten and six times stronger than standard ferrite magnets.
 Also, Nd and Sm are less expensive than other rare earth elements, making their use more economical.
 "Among the most important applications are magnetos, alternators, and power generators.
 Each power generator uses several tons of NdFeB permanent magnet in the hub at the top of the windmill.
 NdFeB magnets are used in industrial motors, car motors, electric bicycle motors as well as in the small sophisticated motors driving the hard disks of our computers."
 RE magnets are also used in Magnetic resonance imaging and Ion beam lithography.

 Renewables

-Electric vehicles (EVs) use around 1-2 kg of neodymium and praseodymium per vehicle, while wind turbines use up to 600 kg of REEs in permanent magnet generators.
+Dysprosium, neodymium, praseodymium, and terbium are key materials for current renewable energy technologies, particularly in electric vehicles (EVs) and wind turbines.
+EVs use around 1–2 kg (2.2–4.4 lb) of neodymium and praseodymium per vehicle, while wind turbines use up to 600 kg (1,300 lb) of REEs in permanent magnet generators.
+Although REEs are not required for wind turbine construction, the majority of offshore installations use permanent magnets that require Dy, Nd, Pr and Tb.
+Under 10% of global dysprosium and neodymium demand is attributed to renewable energy sectors, but for the rarer praseodymium and terbium elements clean energy claims over 30%.
+There is variability among models of renewable energy growth because of a lack of past data on these relatively new markets.
+In simulations that have been designed to account for decarbonization goals as expressed in international agreements, projections indicate REEs demand will increase beyond anticipated increases in supply.
+This has spurred a push for more efficient re-use and recycling processes.